 If you love to use homegrown veges and herbs in your cooking, create a garden that is easily accessible from your kitchen.
-Follow our guide to grow a variety of flavoursome ingredients to use in your culinary delights!
+Spring is the best time to plant your kitchen garden in time for summer entertaining.

 Setting up your kitchen garden

 Choose a spot for your garden that is close to your kitchen so you can easily go from garden to table, picking fresh herbs and veges and adding them straight into dishes the whole family can enjoy!